 Each cloud computing platform functions a little differently, which means they have their own batch of cybersecurity best practices.
 We’ve recapped the top suggestions for Amazon Web Services and Microsoft Azure (two cloud providers GoAnywhere MFT deploys to).
 You can find those articles, and more, at the following links:

 Just like data stored on-premises, data stored in the cloud needs to follow whatever compliance requirements apply to your organization.
-Credit card data must be processed and transmitted in the cloud following guidelines handed down by the PCI DSS regulation.
+Credit card data must be processed and transmitted in the cloud following PCI DSS requirements.
 Medical information should be secured within HIPAA and HITECH standards.
 And if you handle the personal data of EU citizens (regardless of if your organization is located in Europe or not), your cloud data must meet GDPR stipulations by May 2018.
 Those non-compliant with any of these regulations or standards could face hefty fines and penalties.

 One of the best ways to find and correct pain points in the cloud is to conduct frequent audits of your environment.
 Each cloud provider has examples of what you should look for when managing an audit.
 Amazon Web Services suggests using a checklist (here’s an example).
 "A checklist," they explain, "can help you evaluate the ability of AWS services to meet information security objectives and ensure future developments within the AWS cloud are done in a secure and compliant way."